blt2114/compGenomics/pipelines/generalized_tss/README.md

     user	0m0.000s
     sys	0m0.001s

 In other words, for about 35666 tss sites, this program processes about 1000 TSS sites a minute.

-Here are some other examples:
+Instead of using the full TSS list, I decided at this point to limit the list to about 2000 sites:

     python xtract_chip_all_tss.py ../level1_tss.json ../../test_chip/ test.txt ../../files/experiment_read_counts.json 250 500 1